Thomas Wright, The Percy Society, 1847

 Wright was also the editor of

-Songs and Carols Printed From A Manuscript in the Sloane Collection in the British Museum (London: William Pickering, 1836).
-Twenty songs and carols from Sloane MS 2593.
+Songs and Carols Printed From A Manuscript in the Sloan Collection in the British Museum (London: William Pickering, 1836).
+Twenty carols from the above manuscript.

 Specimens of Old Christmas Carols Selected from Manuscripts and Printed Books (The Percy Society, 1841).

 Thomas Wright and James Orchard Halliwell, eds., Reliquiæ Antiquæ.
 Two Volumes.
 (London: John Russell Smith, 1845).